Lahr: Buildings

 The Storchenturm (crane tower) is the logo of Lahr.
 The tower is a remnant of the former castle of the Geroldseck and remains together with parts of the old city wall.

 Other notables are the City park with museum in the Jamm villa and the foundry in the borough of Reichenbach.
 The new city hall, which was originally constructed as the home for an entrepreneur, features a facade by Friedrich Weinbrenner.

 The main church serving the city is the Lutheran Stiftskirche, formerly Church of Our Lady, which is a late-gothic basilica with three naves and a tower that was built in 1874.
 Much older is the St. Peter's church in Burgheim, which is one of the oldest churches on the right side of the Rhine.
 Between 1877 and 1880 a second Protestant church was built, featuring a dome and built in the style of the Italian Renaissance.
 The Friedenskirche was built in 1956 and the first Catholic church, St. Peter and Paul, was built in 1846 in neo-Roman style and features two towers.
 The second Catholic church St. Marien was built between 1954 and 1956 and expanded in 1967.

 In the boroughs are the Petrus Church in Burgheim (featuring a Roman Choir church with gothic murals), the St Martin's Church in Dinglingen (built in 1784), the Melanchton Church in Dinglingen (built 1979), former St. Margarethen Church in Hugsweier (built between 1755 and 1790), St. Martin's Church in Hugsweier (built in 1966), Kippenheimweiler Church (built in 1902, Chapel of Our Lady in Kuhbach (built in the 14th and 15th centuries), the church of the Assumption of our Blessed Lady in Kuhbach (built in 1956), the Mietersheim Chapel (built in the 16th and 17th centuries, the Reichenbach Church (built between 1846 and 1848 in neo-Roman style), St. Peter and Paul Church in Sulz (built in 1864 in neo-Roman style) and St. John's Church in Sulz (built in 1960).

+A development of high-rise circular apartment houses, called the Canada Ring, was built in 1962 to accommodate Canadian Armed Forces personnel stationed in the region.
+The structures, designed and constructed by Heinrich Doll, Hans Walter Henrich and Klaus Humpert, are examples of the Brutalist architectural style.
+Their design reflects reflects an emphasis on functionality, with simple, clean lines and practical living spaces that provide balconies for the residents to enhance light and air circulation, "bringing the outside in."
+Their circular design, was intended to bring a sense of community for their inhabitants.